 Norman's Bay Wreck Virtual Diver Trail 2016-17

 In 2016 the NAS were grant aided by Historic England to establish a virtual visitor trail on the Norman's Bay Wreck.
-The visualisation was developed by Mike Postons at 3deep Media, using multibeam sonar data, site plans and 3D photogrammetry carried out by InDepth Photography and the NAS.
-The resulting visualisation is sptially accurate, but still in the most part an artists impression as a lot of the wreck has not been recorded by photogrammetry (due to poor visibility).
+The visualisation was developed by Mike Postons at 3deep Media, using multibeam sonar data (by MSDS Marine and Swathe Services), site plans and 3D photogrammetry carried out by InDepth Photography and the NAS.
+The resulting visualisation is spatially accurate, but still in the most part an artist's impression as a lot of the wreck has not been recorded by photogrammetry (due to poor visibility).
 The NAS plans to improve the visualisation over the next few years with more accurate photogrammetry.

 Eye - toggle the view from the 3D visualisation, 360 panoramic, the site plan and the mutibeam sonar survey